[NEW] Tsukiji Market Tour and Sushi Making Basic Course

 After you have made your sushi, you will then sit down to enjoy it as a tasty meal.
 As you eat, your instructor will teach you all about the condiments related to sushi, as well as introduce you to Japanese dining etiquette.
 Our knowledgeable instructors all have high-level language skills, so this conversation can be almost as delicious as the meal.
 Bon Appétit!

-For those who have participated in this sushi making experience, the following experiences will be offered at the following prices
+For those who participate in this sushi making experience, the following experiences will be offered at discounted prices:

 5 kinds of Japanese sake: 9,800 yen → 5,000 yen